pun33t19/Alemeno_app/README.md

 A proposed solution to the assignment given by Alemeno for internship.
 It is a simple app where we need to click images and feed the animal.

-I tried to gamify the approach with maintaining score and the size of animal increases eahc time you feed.
+I tried to gamify the approach with maintaining score and the size of animal increases each time you feed.

+Bonus points covered in my app:
+ - Storing the uploaded images to firebase
+ - Showing camera preview inside the black circle
+ - Sending a notification when the image is uploaded saying “Thank you for sharing food with me”
+ - Matching the design.

 ## ScreenShots